-The No Child Left Behind Act (NCLB) is a federal law that took effect during the 2002-03 school year.
+The Elementary and Secondary Education Act (ESEA), formerly known as the No Child Left Behind Act (NCLB), is a federal law that took effect in its current reauthorization during the 2002-2003 school year.
 The law provides an overall system for improving student achievement.
 The law has three goals:

-- to make sure that all students, including those from lowincome families, minority populations and students with disabilities, meet the state's challenging content and student performance standards; - 2. to hold schools responsible if all children do no perform on or above grade level; - to make sure that there is a highly qualified teacher in each classroom.
+- 1. to make sure that all students, including those from lowincome families, minority populations and students with disabilities, meet the state's challenging content and student performance standards; - 2. to hold schools responsible if all children do not perform on or above grade level; - 3. to make sure that there is a highly qualified teacher in each classroom.